-Pursuant to the 2017 Roche Agreement, we received a non-refundable upfront payment of \$21.0 million as consideration.
-In addition, we were entitled to contingent payments including (i) \$1.0 million for each Roche nominated product beyond the first three, (ii) up to \$30.0 million upon exercise of the option to convert a product we nominated and developed prior to pivotal clinical studies, (iii) development milestone payments of up to \$223.0 million, of which \$86.0 million related to choroideremia and the rest related to other licensed products; and (iv) sales-based milestones of up to \$123.0 million in connection with licensed products.
-Through December 31, 2021, we received \$10.0 million for development milestone payments that are non-refundable.
-The 2017 Roche Agreement also included provisions that entitled us to receive royalty payments ranging from the mid-single digits to the mid-teens for the net sales of the licensed products, in each case subject to the reductions in accordance with the terms of the agreement.
+Pursuant to the 2017 Roche Agreement, the Company received a non-refundable upfront payment of \$21.0 million as consideration.
+In addition, the Company was entitled to contingent payments including (i) \$1.0 million for each Roche nominated product beyond the first three, (ii) up to \$30.0 million upon exercise of the option to convert a product the Company nominated and developed prior to pivotal clinical studies, (iii) development milestone payments of up to \$223.0 million, of which \$86.0 million related to choroideremia and the rest related to other licensed products; and (iv) sales-based milestones of up to \$123.0 million in connection with licensed products.
+Through September 30, 2021, the Company received \$10.0 million for development milestone payments that are non-refundable.
+The 2017 Roche Agreement also included prorochevisions that entitled the Company to receive royalty payments ranging from the mid-single digits to the mid-teens for the net sales of the licensed products, in each case subject to the reductions in accordance with the terms of the agreement.

 In its accounting treatment, we identified a single combined performance obligation for the license, research services and participation in the joint steering committee and concluded that Roche's option did not represent a material right.
-We determined that the 2017 Roche Agreement did not include a significant financing component.
-We further concluded that the transaction price should not include the variable consideration related to the development milestones, which were considered to be constrained, as it was probable that the inclusion of such variable consideration could result in a significant reversal of cumulative revenue in the future.
-We excluded any consideration related to sales-based milestones, including royalties, which would be recognized when the related sales occur.
-The transaction price and estimated period of performance are re-evaluated at each reporting period and adjusted as needed to reflect changes in the scope of the project, reimbursable expenses and other conditions affecting variable consideration.
+The transaction price and estimated period of performance were re-evaluated at each reporting period and adjusted as needed to reflect changes in the scope of the project, reimbursable expenses and other conditions affecting variable consideration.

 In June 2021, we received from Roche notice of termination without cause of the 2017 Roche Agreement.
 The licenses granted by us to Roche under the 2017 Roche Agreement terminated in their entirety on September 16, 2021.
 Therefore, as of September 16, 2021, Roche no longer has a license for 4D-110 for the treatment of choroideremia or any other product class, and we are no longer entitled to receive any further milestones or royalties from Roche.
 In July 2021, we notified Roche of our election to continue development of choroideremia.
 As a result, in accordance with the terms of the agreement, all rights to 4D-110 data and intellectual property generated under the collaboration reverted to us.
 Under the 2017 Roche Agreement, if we are required to initiate a new Phase 1/2a clinical trial for 4D-110, we would not owe any royalty to Roche on net sales of 4D-110 following regulatory approval and commercialization.
-If, however, we obtain regulatory approval for and commercializes 4D-110, without being required to conduct a new Phase 1/2a clinical trial, we must pay Roche a mid-single digits percentage royalty on the net sales of 4D-110.
+If, however, we obtain regulatory approval for and commercialize 4D-110 without being required to conduct a new Phase 1/2a clinical trial, we must pay Roche a mid-single digit percentage royalty on the net sales of 4D-110.